forbesmyester/eventsource-monitor/README.md

 ## Source Code

 Source code is prepared using [Browserify](http://browserify.org/) which is also compatible with Node.JS.
-There is a UMD bundle which can be used with AMD or a vanilla browser (where it will export a global called called eventsourcemonitor.
+There is a UMD bundle which can be used with AMD or a vanilla browser (where it will export a global called called EventsourceMonitor.